 QVH has a long-standing practice of inviting a nominated representative of the council of governors, selected by the chair, to join the board as an ex officio, non-voting member.
-Some years ago the practice was extended to establish governor representatives to the main, nonstatutory sub-committees of the board.
+Some years ago the practice was extended to establish governor representatives to the main, non-statutory sub-committees of the board.
 These representatives are usually elected to the role by the council of governors.

 The role of governor representatives is appreciated by the trust as an established and effective means of open and honest engagement between governors and the board.
 Since the Health and Social Care Act 2012, the governor representative roles have become particularly significant as they play an important part in governors' duty to hold non-executive directors (NEDs) to account for the performance of the board.
 The roles foster closer working relationships between governors and NEDs and provide more opportunities for governors to see NEDs at work on a regular basis.
 As a result, governors are better able to appraise the performance of the NEDs and hold them to account.
 Following a review of board-level governance in 2015/16 the board of directors and council of governors agreed a document formalising principles of engagement between the council's governor representatives and the trust's board-level structures and mechanisms.

-43. 6: Comply or Council of A.5.8 The council should only exercise its power to remove the chairperson or explain governors any non-executive directors after exhausting all means of engagement with the board.

-Not applicable in 2015/16.
-Paragraph 35 of the trust's constitution describes the process for removal of the chair and other non-executive directors.

-44. 6: Comply or explain Council of governors A.5.9 The council should receive and consider other appropriate information required to enable it to discharge its duties.
-Compl iant.
-45. 6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non- executive directors determined by the board to be independent

-Compliant.
-The board of directors comprises a chairperson, four other non-executive directors, a chief executive and three other executive directors.

-46. 6: Comply or explain Board, council of governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.
-Comp liant.
-See provision 18 3 of the trust's constit tution.
+43. 6: Comply or explain Council of governors A.5.8 The council should only exercise its power to remove the chairperson or any non-executive directors after exhausting all means of engagement with the board.
+Not a · · Paragraph 35 of the trust's constitution describes the process for removal of the chair and other non-executive 44.
+6: Comply or explain Council of governors A.5.9 The council should receive and consider other appropriate information required to enable it to discharge its duties.
+Comp oliant.
+45. 6: Comply or explain Board B.1.2 At least half the board, excluding the chairperson, should comprise non- executive directors determined by the board to be independent Comp rectors comprises a c hairperson, four otl ner non-executive directors, a chief executive and three other executive 46.
+6: Comply or explain Board, council of governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.
+Comp oliant.
+See provision 1 8 of the trust's consti tution.
 47. 6: Comply or explain Nomination committee B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors.
-Comp liant.
-48. 6: Comply or Board, council of B.2.2 Directors on the board of directors and governors on the council should
+Comp oliant.
+48. 6: Comply or explain Board, council of governors B.2.2 Directors on the board of directors and governors on the council should meet the 'fit and proper' persons test described in the provider licence.